Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/models/tools/README.md

 A project that converts xmi (papyrus uml) into other formats, with focus on yang.
 The current version is experimental and used to understand and improve IISOMI UML-Guidelines, UML-YANG-Guidelines and the UML-YANG-Tools.

-For the translation of Papyrus UML in xmi format to yang the [EagleUmlYang](https://github.com/OpenNetworkingFoundation/EagleUmlYang) tool was copied.
+For the translation of Papyrus UML in xmi format to yang the [EagleUmlYang](https://github.com/OpenNetworkingFoundation/EagleUmlYang) tool was copied (commit 7db0e718daba597cd0654adb2eb873505be48fa6).
 All modifications made here should be contributed back.

 ## How to get here